amspector100/mrcrep/README.md

 - Figure 6: see scripts/robustness.sh
 - Figure 7: see scripts/robustness.sh
 - Figure 8: see scripts/fx.sh
-- Figure 9: see scripts/nongaussian_linear.sh
+- Figure 9: see scripts/groupings.sh [use v.1.1.0]
-- Figure 10: see scripts/equiplot3.sh
+- Figure 10: see scripts/nongaussian_linear.sh
-- Figure 11: see the .ipynb notebook
+- Figure 11: see scripts/equiplot3.sh
 - Figure 12: see the .ipynb notebook
+- Figure 13: see the .ipynb notebook
+- Figure 14: run python3.9 comptime.py [use v1.1.0]
-- Figure 13: see scripts/equiplot2.sh
+- Figure 15: see scripts/equiplot2.sh
-- Figure 14: see scripts/cicomp.sh
+- Figure 16: see scripts/cicomp.sh
-- Figure 15: see the .ipynb notebook
+- Figure 17: see the .ipynb notebook
-- Figure 16: see scripts/replications.sh and xing2019rep.R
+- Figure 18: see scripts/replications.sh and xing2019rep.R
-- Figure 17: see scripts/replications.sh
+- Figure 19: see scripts/replications.sh
-- Figure 18: see scripts/ar1corrplot.sh
+- Figure 20: see scripts/ar1corrplot.sh
-- Figure 19: see scripts/ar1corrplot.sh
+- Figure 21: see scripts/ar1corrplot.sh
+- Figure 22: see scripts/maxcorrar1.sh [use v1.1.0]
-- Figure 20: see scripts/gaussian_nonlinear.sh
+- Figure 23: see scripts/gaussian_nonlinear.sh
-- Figure 21: see scripts/gaussian_nonlinear.sh
+- Figure 24: see scripts/gaussian_nonlinear.sh
-- Figure 22: see scripts/nongaussian_linear.sh
+- Figure 25: see scripts/nongaussian_linear.sh

 Run the scripts from inside the scripts directory.
 A data directory will be generated inside the scripts directory.